soumitradev/BruhOS/README.md

 ### Setup

 Running the `install.sh` script will install the cross compiler at `~/.local/bin/cross_compiler/x86_64/`.
+It includes gcc, gdb, and binutils.
 The cross compiler binaries have the prefix `x86-64-elf-`.
-So, to run gcc, you will have to run `~/.local/bin/cross_compiler/x86_64/bin/x86-64-elf-gcc`.
+So for example, to run gcc, you will have to run `~/.local/bin/cross_compiler/x86_64/bin/x86-64-elf-gcc`.

-As of writing, the latest gcc and binutils versions are 10.2.0 and 2.35 respectively.
-If you want a different version, replace the `BINUTILSVERSION` and `GCCVERSION` variables in the same `install.sh` script.
+As of writing, the latest gcc, dgb and binutils versions are 10.2.0, 9.2 and 2.35 respectively.
+If you want a different version, replace the `BINUTILSVERSION`, `GCCVERSION`, and `GDBVERSION` variables in the same `install.sh` script.

 **Note:** Don't run this script as superuser.
 Running the script will require a stable internet connection and a cup of coffee because it takes a while ;)

+## Contributions
+All files use the C++ 17 standard, don't use any standard library except libgcc (obvious for OS/Kernel development).
+All object files and kernel build files should be cleaned before commit using `make clean` or manually deleting the files.
+The gitignore includes some basic filters, but always double check you aren't committing any build artefacts.

+All files except the Makefile are space indented with an Indent with of 2 spaces.
+Yes, I like 4 spaces, but having some previous experience, this can generate huge tree like structures, and it looks cleaner with 2 space indentation.
+The Makefile requires tab indentation by definition.
+Formatting it will cause it to break.

+Make sure you are using the `Google` formatting guidelines.
+This can be set in VS Code.

+**Don't push any commits without testing and making sure they work.**

+**If the basic features work as they are intended to be used, push your commits.
+I don't expect you to forsee every security flaw and patch it before pushing.**

+I might add a pre-push check script later that makes sure that your code follows these standards.